davidhartsough/writings/src/markdown/racism-kills.md

    1. Talking, discussing, and conversing
    2. Peacefully protesting
    3. Writing and calling representatives
+   4. Calling out racism and discrimination, no matter how small
+   5. Mentoring in de-escalation and debiasing
 4. **Participate**: We can get involved with groups, organizations, coalitions, and campaigns.
 This involves:
    1. Donating
    2. Giving support